OBSERVABILITY PLATFORM

 ${chrono_domain}/traces/?d_closeto=${__value.time}&d_metricname=${metric}

-To create a data link:
+To create a data link from a classic dashboard:

 1. In any dashboard panel, hold the pointer over the panel, click the dropdown arrow, and click Edit.